adamwwilkinson/Obsidian-Vault/Electronic Materials and Devices/The PN Junction.md

 ### Maths Explaning the Graphs
 Assign electrochemical potential energy for electrons $E_{Fe}$ and $E{Fh}$ for holes, and find the equilibrium where these energies are the same.

-The Fermi-energi $E_F$ is the average kinetic energy of free el
+The Fermi-energi $E_F$ is the average kinetic energy of free electrons.
+The electrons that move from the N-region to the P-region increase their electric potential energy by losing kinetic energy.
+A similar statement can be made for holes.

+The Fermi-energy for a *uniform* semiconductor is given by